suragch/mongol-library/README.md

 #### Version changes

+* `2.0.0`: Breaking change.
+Update for AndroidX support.
+Cleaned up some code warnings.
+Using [semantic versioning](https://semver.org/) from now on.
+Removed deprecated views.
 * `1.17.2`: Updated gradle.
 Nothing should be different in the library API.
 * `1.17.2`: Minor keyboard adjustments (removed a few of the vertical presentation forms)
 * `1.17.1`: Added newline key to nav keyboard; added vertical presentation forms to Mongolian keyboards